top of page

 Overskrift

 The distinct architectural style in Lom has won awards for its beautiful, traditional buildings.
 The new houses here are built with deep respect for history, making the town center an exceptionally charming place.
-Massive, soulless concrete buildings?
-They never had a chance here.
-Instead, you’ll find rich, dark-brown timber houses that radiate warmth and character.
+In Lom, you’ll find rich, dark-brown timber houses that radiate warmth and character.

 Bildekreditering